Association of American Weather Observers: Publication

-The American Weather Observer was a newsletter publication presented by the Association of American Weather Observers(AAWO).
+The American Weather Observer was a newsletter publication presented by the Association of American Weather Observers (AAWO).

 Each issue had articles pertaining to significant weather events and was also a communications forum for the AAWO membership.
 The newsletter was mailed out in paperback format and was available on line at their web site in Adobe Acrobat format.
+This newsletter is sometimes considered a precursor to the use of social media by citizen observers who sought to communicate about weather observations.